SevlaMare/wallet/README.md

 ```
 rake db:schema:load
 ```
-and populate the database with defaults with:
+and populate the database with defaults using:
 ```
 rails db:seed
 ```